 The “Poland First to Fight” Conference is a grassroots initiative in cooperation with Polish historians.
 The Chairman of the Program Committee is Professor Marek Kornat from the Institute of History of the Polish Academy of Sciences and the Cardinal Wyszyński University in Warsaw.
 This international event will gather prominent scholars and guests from Poland, Germany, Great Britain, and the United States.
 Veterans of war, victims of war crimes, and their descendants will also be present and involved.
 The target audiences are politicians and their staff, archivists, journalists, librarians, researchers, educators, and representatives of the film and publishing industry.

 The organizers are representatives of Polish communities and organizations in the USA and Europe.
 The Executive Committee, therefore, represents Polish and Polonia organizations in the US and Europe.
-These include: Polonia Institute, Polish Media Issues, Coalition of Polish Americans, Polish American Congress, Polish American Strategic Initiative.
+These include Polonia Institute, Polish Media Issues, Coalition of Polish Americans, Polish American Congress of Southern California, Polish American Strategic Initiative.
 The conference is financed by Polish diaspora and individual contributors from Poland.
 Details of the conference can be found on the website www.iPoland.org.
 We invite you to participate!

 Office of the Conference “Poland First to Fight”

 3400 W. Adams Blvd.